 Teams work best when all members feel safe and have a voice.
 A team that works together well is a safe team as they are more likely to know what is happening around them.

-SBAR

-communication form

-- Situation Who are you calling about?
-How long have you been concerned and why? - Background Important medical history (e.g. heart failure, diabetes).
-Do they have a DNACPR or Advanced Care Plan? - Assessment Identify changes from Stop and Watch tool.
-Observations if available. - Recommendation what would you like the responder to do?
+Situation - who are you calling about?
+How long have you been concerned and why?

+Background -

+important medical history (e.g. Heart failure, diabetes).
+Do they have a DNACPR or advanced care plan?

+Assessment -

+identify changes from stop and watch tool.
+Observations if available.

+Recommendation -

+what would you like the responder to do?
 Are there any other actions you should take?

-SBAR Communication Form

-Before calling for help Evaluate the resident: Complete relevant: aspects of the SBAR form below Review Record: Recent progress notes, medications, other orders Have Relevant Information Available when Reporting (i.e. medical record, advance directives such as DNACPR and other care limiting orders, allergies, medication list) SITUATION - Date I am calling because I am worried about: BACKGROUND Medical Condition (or this may be known by residents own GP) Other medical history (e.g. Medical diagnosis of CHF, DM, COPD) DNACPR Y/N Advanced care plan Y/N ASSESSMENT Identify the change/s from the stop and watch tool Consciousness: Alert?
-New Confusion?
-Responsive to voice?
-Pain?
-Unconscious?
-RECOMMENDATION Responding Service Notified:
+Before calling for help Evaluate the resident: Complete relevant: aspects of the SBAR form below Review Record: Recent progress notes, medications, other orders Have Relevant Information Available when Reporting (i.e. medical record, advance directives such as DNACPR and other care limiting orders, allergies, medication list)

+SITUATION - Date

+BACKGROUND

+Medical Condition (or this may be known by residents own GP) Other medical history (e.g. Medical diagnosis of CHF, DM, COPD)

+DNACPR Y/N Advanced care plan Y/N